LukeTsengTW/Arduino_Random_Number/README.md

 - Add the file of ESP32 only（For ESP32 Version but no voice）

+2025/03/14：

+- Fix some bugs, creating a new app (made by MIT app inventor) for this machine, can use bluetooth to control machine.

 # Code Reference（程式碼參考）

 Author Jason Chu, his website : https://blog.jmaker.com.tw/arduino-dfplayer-mp3/